MissouriMRDT/Autonomy_Software_Python/README.md

 # Autonomy Software

 This repo contains the Autonomy software stack for the current iteration of the MRDT Rover designed to compete at the University Rover Challenge.
-The software is developed to run on a Jetson TX2 development board.
+The software is developed to run on a Jetson Xavier NX development board.

 ## Getting Set Up